shagunrajput02/Codetantra-DAA-/README.md

 # Codetantra-DAA-
 Lab codes for Design and analysis of algorithms.
+Includes - Searching and sorting
+         - Divide and conquer
+         - Dynamic programming & backtracking
+         - Greedy approach